 - Gradually add 120g of Vital Wheat Gluten, mixing to combine as you go.
 You will end up with a dough.

-- Divide your dough into four equal portions, roll each in the shape of a sausage and wrap TIGHTLY in tin foil, twisting each end tight.
+- Divide your dough into four equal portions, roll each into the shape of a sausage and wrap TIGHTLY in tin foil, twisting each end tight.

 - 1 medium onion